 The Federal Motor Carrier Safety Administration (FMCSA) ranks Ohio as one of the top ten states for fatal large truck crashes.
 According to data from the Ohio Department of Public Safety, truck drivers cause about 60 percent of large truck crashes.

 While no one expects to be a victim, accidents do happen.
 And when they happen to you, an experienced legal partner in your corner, fighting for you, is what you need.
 We want to be that partner because we have seen first-hand how cases can spiral out of control when victims do not have adequate counsel and advocacy.

-With Graham & Graham, you are in safe hands.
+With Graham Law, you are in safe hands.
 We will aggressively pursue every angle to ensure that you receive the continuing medical care that you need and that compensation is alotted to pay for it.